HL7/US-Core/input/pagecontent/general-guidance.md

               [...snip...]
       ~~~

-* Using the [Translation] Extension when the server provides additional translations by its own choice or in response to a different `Accept-Language` than what the resource is stored in.
+* Using the [Translation] Extension when the Server provides additional translations by its own choice or in response to a different `Accept-Language` than what the resource is stored in.

     Example
     ~~~